Many educational trusts and charities offer financial assistance to home, EU and international students.

 How to apply

-For other trusts and charities, the first step is to write to your chosen trust or charity giving a summary of your situation.
+The first step is to write to your chosen trust or charity giving a summary of your situation.
 If you fit its funding criteria, the organisation will then send you its own application form.

 You should include these details in your letter: